kapetan-io/querator/doc/adr/0003-rw-sync-point.md

 We want to avoid placing the R/W synchronization burden on the underlying storage system querator uses.
 Instead, the synchronization point for all queue operations will be handled by the `Queue` interface.

-A `Logical Queue` handles the R/W synchronization a queue, it handles processing of both producing and reserving clients.
+A `Logical Queue` handles the R/W synchronization for a queue, it handles processing of both producing and reserving clients.
 It is the synchronization point where reads and writes to the queue are handled.
 As such there can be multiple Logical Queues per queue depending on the number of consuming clients and partitions.
 See [0016-queue-partitions](0016-queue-partitions.md)